Appearance

 File Content Specifications

-This section defines the expected structure and field-level requirements for files shared with Vim.
-Each file must adhere to the following schema to ensure successful ingestion and display within Vim applications.
+This section outlines the expected structure and field-level requirements for files shared with Vim.
+Each file must conform to the specifications below to ensure accurate ingestion and display within the Care Insights application.

 Diagnosis Gaps File Schema